Dress for Success

 The manager will think you're cool as a cucumber.
 Rub a little on your hands and you'll have a nice dry handshake too.

 Get the red out and your eyes will twinkle.

 Trim your nails.

-Guys, king dirty nails are a turn off.
+Guys: long, dirty nails are a turnoff.
 Most hiring managers will notice when they reach to shake your hand.
-Ladies, managers won't be impressed if long nails might prevent you from
+Ladies: managers won't be impressed if long nails might prevent you from

 doing the work.